Trading Up

 2. Discourage successful founders from taking offshore investment or selling to offshore buyers.

 We need to stop worrying about retaining ownership of startups.
-We need to stop getting angry when a startup is sold.
-We need to describe the outcomes we want from our startups and then find the optimal mix of local and international ownership that helps us achieve those.
+We need to stop getting angry or sad when a startup is sold.
+We need to each describe the outcomes we want from our startups, then find the optimal mix of local and international ownership that helps us achieve those.

 Related Essays